Lamivudine and Zidovudine

 - Signs of a pancreas problem (pancreatitis) like very bad stomach pain, very bad back pain, or very bad upset stomach or throwing up.

 - A burning, numbness, or tingling feeling that is not normal.

 - Muscle pain or weakness.

 - Change in body fat.

-- This medicine may help the immune system work.
+- Changes in your immune system can happen when you start taking drugs to treat HIV.
 If you have an infection that you did not know you had, it may show up when you take lamivudine and zidovudine.
-Tell your doctor right away if you notice any signs of infection like fever, sore throat, weakness, cough, or shortness of breath after you start lamivudine and zidovudine.
+Tell your doctor right away if you have any new signs after you start lamivudine and zidovudine, even after taking it for several months.
+This includes signs of infection like fever, sore throat, weakness, cough, or shortness of breath.

 What are some other side effects of Lamivudine and Zidovudine?